-Participants will recognize, acknowledge and express their thoughts and feelings through movement meditation as well as attune to their kinesthetic empathy and self-expression.
-The flow of body movements will be meshed with verbal reflection and theoretical inputs to examine certain core beliefs and values of Buddhism.
-Movement sequences will address the four Brahmaviharas or Buddhist virtues: Loving-kindness (metta), Compassion (karuna), Sympathetic Joy (mudita), Equanimity (upekkha) in relation to leading more balanced lives.
+Participants recognize, acknowledge and express their thoughts and feelings through movement meditation as well as attune to their kinesthetic empathy and self-expression.
+The flow of body movements are meshed with verbal reflection and theoretical inputs to examine certain core beliefs and values of Buddhism.
+Movement sequences address the four Brahmaviharas or Buddhist virtues: Loving-kindness (metta), Compassion (karuna), Sympathetic Joy (mudita), Equanimity (upekkha) in relation to leading more balanced lives.

 Movement activities have been creatively adapted to the online portal and participants can later regularly practise them and integrate them into their daily routine.